Background: Forgotten Australians, Stolen Generations and Former Child Migrants

 The Stolen Generations are the generations of Aboriginal and Torres Strait Islander children who were forcibly removed from their families and communities by both State and Federal Governments.
 This took place under assimilation policies.
 They too, were often placed in institutions including children’s homes alongside “Forgotten Australians” and “Former Child Migrants”, religious missions, or foster homes with non-Indigenous families.
 Others were adopted or assigned as servants to non-Indigenous families, rather than being place in out-of-home care.

 Former Child Migrants refer to people who were sent as unaccompanied children from Britain and Malta, to institutions throughout Australia, between around 1912 and the late 1960s.
-It is believed there were approximately 7000 child migrants.

 Before the war, Britain wanted to remove children from their overcrowded welfare institutions and provide them with farming or domestic skills.
 After the war, this policy assisted ‘Empire settlement’, which aimed to increase the white Australian population with British-born citizens.
 Children often came from disadvantaged families and were sent to Australia without the parents’ knowledge or consent.